aksommerville/fullmoon4/README.md

 - [ ] Can I make an Umbrella guard more flexible than firewall?
 - [ ] Hat trolls
 - [ ] Laser tripwire
-- [ ] MFA gate, separate read and write points.
+- [x] MFA gate, separate read and write points.
 - [ ] Song tutorials in the village: Show ghost notes, if you stand in the right place.
 - [ ] Song for mountains.
 A Stone to Take My Place?
+Infinite Stories Deep?

 ### TODO: Miscellaneous